Extremecoin Difficulty Chart

 90 Days

-Extremecoin Difficulty Algorithm: Scrypt
+Extremecoin Difficulty Algorithm is Scrypt

 Extremecoin Difficulty History for the Last 120 Days

-Date | Extremecoin Difficulty History |
+Date | Extremecoin Difficulty Level |

 ---|---|